wilsonsdr/wilsonsdr/README.md

 #### 👨‍💻 About me

 - 😄 Pronouns: He/His
-- 🌱 I'm currently learning about C#
+- 🌱 I'm currently learning about .NET and Typescript
 - 🕐 In my free time, I also like to read philosophy books and play the guitar
 - 📫 Feel free to connect with me through [LinkedIn](https://www.linkedin.com/in/wilsonsdr/)